Francode77/KPMG-NLP/README.md

 # KPMG-NLP
+*This project is a learning project, we had to present a demo application within 8 days to present at KPMG*

 ## Scope:
 This project is developed for KPMG, an International Limited is a multinational professional services network, and one of the Big Four accounting organizations.